 FIT provides a workable approach to writing test cases.
 In many testing approaches, test cases are written as a sequence of steps for the tester to perform and include expected results.
 Since an enterprise system like ClaimCenter involves thousands of tests, writing test cases in this manner involves an unacceptable amount of effort and often proves impractical.
 In contrast, FIT tests can be written quickly.
 Once a business analyst determines the values that need to be tested in a test case, tests can be added rapidly to the test tables.

 A significant advantage of the FIT approach is that tests can be automated, but there are other advantages.
-The FIT book provides a tutorial on the methodology that can be given to the quality assurance staff.
-Furthermore, FIT tests can be developed during requirements gathering to clarify requirements.
+The FIT book provides a tutorial on the methodology.
+FIT tests can be developed during requirements gathering to clarify requirements.
 They can then be provided to the development staff to help insure that the implementations are correct.